Whitstable: Attractions and landmarks

-Sports
+Sport

 The town is a popular destination for watersport enthusiasts.
 Established in 1904, the Whitstable Yacht Club is one of the oldest yacht clubs in England and takes part in local and national competitions throughout the year.
 Each year, the town hosts the International Waterski Championships.

 In May 2007, Whitstable Town Football Club, based at the Belmont ground, won promotion from the Kent League to the Isthmian League Division One South.
 Whitstable Rugby Football Club 1st XV also won promotion in 2007, to the London League.
 The club has a 2nd XV team which play in the East Kent League 2.

 Whitstable has a council-owned swimming pool and sports centre with facilities for badminton, 5-a-side football, volleyball, cricket and tennis.
 A 10-pin bowling centre is located next door to the swimming pool.
 There is also an outdoor basketball court at the Rec near the swimming pool.

 Windsurfing is common off the West Quay, usually at low tide in southwesterly winds.
 Kite surfing has become popular in recent years usually taking place east of the Harbour, due to its flat water conditions and exposure to the open sea.

 Local media

-The four local newspapers are the KM Group owned Whitstable Gazette and KM Extra, YourCanterbury part of KOS Ltd., and the Northcliffe Media-owned Whitstable Times.
+The four local newspapers are the KM Group owned Whitstable Gazette and KM Extra, YourCanterbury part of KOS Ltd. and the Northcliffe Media-owned Whitstable Times.

 During the 1960s, several pirate radio stations broadcast from the nearby Shivering Sands and Red Sands offshore sea forts.
 These included Radio Invicta, KING Radio, Radio Sutch (launched by Screaming Lord Sutch), Radio City, and Radio 390.

+Local television news programmes are BBC South East Today and ITV News Meridian.

+BBC local radio station is BBC Radio Kent on 96.7 FM.

 Whitstable has a local radio station in KMFM Canterbury which also serves Canterbury and Herne Bay.
 It was previously known as CTFM, until it was taken over by the KM Group in September 2007.
-County-wide station Heart Kent (formerly Invicta FM) is based on the John Wilson business park in the town.
+County-wide station Heart Kent (formerly Invicta FM) was based on the John Wilson business park in the town.
+In 2019, Heart Kent was rebranded under the Heart South banner.